kairosity/mp2-tunnel-focus/README.md

 # Accessibility

+## Keyboard Accessibility
-Ensuring that the entire application is keyboard accessible was very important from the outset and each function and section of the application was coded with full keyboard functionality in mind.
+I really wanted to ensure that the entire application was keyboard accessible.
+Every function and section of the application was coded with full keyboard functionality in mind.

 ### 1. Event Listeners
 One particular roadblock I encountered when ensuring great keyboard accessibility was working out how to code behaviour based on two event listeners without having to duplicate large amounts of code.